Sleep-Onset Association Disorder

 Caregivers should contact a pediatrician if they have concerns about their child’s sleep or need support in developing healthy habits.
 A pediatrician can provide education to help caregivers determine the right bedtime, develop a nightly routine, and learn ways to set healthy limits on a child’s behavior.

 Pediatricians can also provide a referral to a pediatric sleep clinic or sleep specialist if behavioral changes are not sufficient to address a child’s sleep issues.
 In some cases, a sleep study may be required.
-Fortunately, sleep issues in children are usually temporary and may resolve without additional treatment.
+Fortunately, sleep issues in children are usually temporary Trusted Source Merck Manual First published in 1899 as a small reference book for physicians and pharmacists, the Manual grew in size and scope to become one of the most widely used comprehensive medical resources for professionals and consumers.
+View Source and may resolve without additional treatment.